Foundry logo Foundry Theme authoring

 Manifest fields

-theme.yaml describes the theme, the layouts it supports, the configuration it expects, and the slot surface it guarantees.
+theme.yaml describes the theme, the layouts it supports, the configuration it expects, the field contracts it exposes, and the slot surface it guarantees.

 name: editorial